Scott and Amy Turner

 There can be a lot of waste in u-pick for which we the farmers do not get compensated.
 We ask that you respect our work to bring you this organic food.

 Please monitor your children in the field.
-There is also creek on the property near the berry fields.
-It it mostly well vegetated, but it could be a hazard to young children who wander too far.
+There is also creek on the property near the berry fields that could be a hazard to young children who wander too far.
+However, families are more than welcome to dip their toes.
+Ask where the good spots are.

-We have some tenant farmers, Neil and Jayme, here for their third year and who grow vegetables on some of our land and in the greenhouse.
-Details on their farm operation here: Present Tense Farm.
-If you see them, say hi!
+We have some tenant farmers, Mary and Nicole of Silver Seeds Farm.
+They are here for their third year and grow vegetables on some of our land and in the greenhouse.
+Details on their farm operation here: Silver Seeds Farm.
+If you see them, say hi! but please limit your wandering to the marked areas of Blue Dog Farm and do not enter the Silver Seeds area.

 Feel free to bring a blanket for a picnic and walk up and down the farm lane.
 Members, make yourselves at home.